 DAY 10: DOWNTOWN ORLANDO

-There’s more to Orlando than just theme parks.
+There’s more to Orlando than just the theme parks.
 I would recommend staying and exploring Downtown Orlando.
 If you’re wondering where to stay in Downtown Orlando, I would suggest Aloft Hotels.
 We stayed here for 2 nights and the location couldn’t be more perfect.

 Downtown Orlando is north of Orlando International Airport and Disney World.
-It’s a good central location if you’re planning to drive east to Kennedy Space Center (Titusville, on the coast of Florida) the next day then coming back to Orlando the same night of if you’re coming from a cruise and is headed back to Orlando.
+It’s a good central location if you’re planning to drive east to Kennedy Space Center (Titusville, on the coast of Florida) the next day then coming back to Orlando the same night or if you’re coming from a cruise and is headed back to Orlando.